 We are excited that our Commencement ceremony offers us an opportunity to continue the Eckerd College tradition of holding Commencement on campus and outdoors.
 We have contracted with an event company to erect a dramatic 340′ x 100′ open, white tent that will accommodate up to 5,000 people.
 This will allow for unlimited seating for families and friends.
 The tent will be cooled by a series of quiet fans.
 South Beach Field was chosen because it is one of the most beautiful areas of our campus and because it offers a spectacular vista of Boca Ciega Bay as a backdrop for the colorful rituals of our Commencement ceremony.

-- A professional photographer has been hired to capture each graduate’s conferral.
-Ordering information for the Commencement video and conferral photographs will be available at the ceremony.
+- A professional photographer will capture each graduate’s conferral.
+Ordering information for conferral photographs will be available at the ceremony.

 - Parking will be available on campus.
 Wheel chair access to the field will be available.